qdraw/starsky/starsky.netframework/readme.md

 This application in only useful for older Mac OS machines.
 For Windows it still require 'Windows 7' or newer (_[reference](https://docs.microsoft.com/en-us/dotnet/framework/get-started/system-requirements)_)

+> Note: The starsky.netframework can be outdated.
+The focus of Starsky is on `.NET Core` and not on `.NET Framework`

 For all other Machines than Mac OS X 10.11 please continue at:
 - [starskysynccli](../starsky/starskysynccli/readme.md)  _database command line interface_

+> TIP: Don't try this on Windows: You get this exception: `'System.Diagnostics.DiagnosticSource, Version=4.0.3.1`

 ### Install `mono`